SidneyNemzer/elm-port-helper/README.md

   Attaches a listener to ports that the Elm app exposes if you don't explicitly define a JavaScript handler for that port.
 This will print a console warning if Elm sends any data over those ports.
 This acts as a reminder if you forget to handle a port on the JavaScript side.
+This option ignores `options.logging`.
 * `options.warnOnIgnoredReturns` -- Boolean (Default: `true`)
   If the JavaScript function for a port returns a value but its `callback` is set to `false`, this settings will print a warning in the console to let you know that you might have forgotten to set up a callback for the return.
+This option ignores `options.logging`.
 * `options.logging` -- Boolean (Default: `logging.ERRORS`)
   This sets what type of messages will be printed in the JavaScript console.
 See the built-in `logging` object below.